Occupational Safety and Health

 Q: What else is required?

-A1: The prospective doctoral student should have a firm idea of research able dissertation topic that makes a contribution to the science.
+A1: Prospective doctoral students should have a firm idea of research able dissertation topic that makes a contribution to the science.

 Q: Do doctoral students automatically receive funding?